-Christianity is a living relationship with God through Jesus Christ in the power of the Holy Spirit.
+Christianity is a living relationship with God in Jesus Christ.
 At St John’s and St Paul’s we want to help you grow in your faith as you come to know the fullness of God’s love and mercy for you in Jesus Christ.
 In addition to our weekly liturgies there are other opportunities for you to explore the Christian faith no matter your age or experience.

 Children and Youth

 “We will not hide them from their children; we will tell to the coming generation the glorious deeds of the Lord, and his might, and the wonders that he has done.”
 (Psalm 78:4)

 Christians throughout the ages have rightly understood that the family is a “little Church” where the love of Christ is passed on from fathers and mothers to sons and daughters.
 Being a parent and raising your children is an important vocation and ministry.
 At St John’s and St Paul’s we consider it a privilege and a responsibility to support parents in the discipleship of their children and we take this very seriously.